Home > Biomedical Genomics Analysis (free plugin)

 A number of additional tools not directly related to the QIAseq panels are provided, as well.
 The following tools are available from the plugin:

-QIAGEN GeneRead Panels can be analyzed using a ready-to-use workflow that can identify and annotate variants in Targeted Amplicon Sequencing data generated with catalogue and custom GeneRead DNAseq Gene Panels.
+QIAGEN GeneRead Panels can be analyzed using a template workflow that can identify and annotate variants in Targeted Amplicon Sequencing data generated with catalogue and custom GeneRead DNAseq Gene Panels.

 Figure 4.
 Application workflow available for analyzing GeneRead sequencing data.

-The application workflows are specific to the type of data used as input: Whole Genome Sequencing (WGS), Whole Exome Sequencing (WES), Targeted Amplicon Sequencing (TAS) and Whole Transcriptome Sequencing (WTS).
+The application workflows are specific to the type of data used as input: Whole genome sequencing (WGS), whole exome sequencing, targeted amplicon sequencing and whole transcriptome sequencing.
 For each of the first three categories, WGS, WES, and TAS, General Analysis workflows can be used for identification and annotation of variants irrespective of disease.
 Somatic Cancer workflows have been designed specifically for cancer research, including single sample and Tumor-Normal pairs.
-Hereditary Disease workflows can be used to study variants that cause rare diseases or hereditary diseases (HD) using single sample, Trio and Family of Four study designs.
+Hereditary Disease workflows can be used to study variants that cause rare diseases or hereditary diseases (HD).

 Figure 5.
 Application workflows available for analyzing whole genome sequencing data.